mycodedoesnotcompile2/binwalk3_prebuilt_binary/README.md

 Copyright and license
 ---------------------
 - All trademarks, service marks, trade names and product names appearing on this repository are the property of their respective owners
-- Anything published here follows, and uses, the same licences than the upstream oniux project
+- Anything published here follows, and uses, the same licences than the upstream binwalk project
 - I don't work or be affiliated with the binwalk project, but they are awesome.